-A topical corticosteroid may help to control inflammation and repigment the skin, particularly if you start applying it early on in the disease.
+A topical corticosteroid can help to control inflammation, prevent the spread of the white patches and may help to repigment the skin, particularly if you start applying it early on in the disease.
 It can take several months to see a change in the skin's colour.
 Corticosteroid cream is effective and easy to use, but side effects include skin thinning or the appearance of streaks on the skin.

 Combined Light Therapy and Medication

-Be sure to visit a registered skin doctor that specialises in treatment of vitiligo to avoid possible side effects from treatment, which includeblistering, itching, over-darkening of the skin, sunburn as well as an increased risk of cataracts and skin cancer.
+Prior to seeking any help for vitiligo, be sure to visit a registered skin doctor that specialises in this condition to avoid possible side effects from treatment, which include blistering, itching, over-darkening of the skin, sunburn as well as an increased risk of cataracts and skin cancer.

 Make an Appointment

-Please contact our clinic in London on +44 (020)7 467 3720 to make an appointment with leading dermatologist Dr. Chopra.
-Equipped with many years of experience in treating vitiligo patients, he will evaluate your individual skin condition and discuss the best treatment for you.
-You may also send an email to firstname.lastname@example.org and our team will respond to your questions or appointment requestas soon as possible.
+Please contact our clinic in London on 0207 467 3720 to make an appointment with leading dermatologist Dr Chopra.
+Equipped with many years of experience in treating vitiligo patients, he will evaluate your individual skin condition and discuss the treatment options with you.
+You may also send an email to firstname.lastname@example.org and our team will respond to your questions or appointment request as soon as possible.